Henry IV of England

-As king, Henry faced a number of rebellions, most seriously those of Owain Glyndŵr, the self-proclaimed ruler of Wales, and the English knight Henry Percy (Hotspur), who was killed in the Battle of Shrewsbury in 1403.
-The king suffered from poor health in the latter part of his reign, and his eldest son, Henry of Monmouth, assumed the reins of government in 1410.
-Henry IV died in 1413, and his son succeeded him as King Henry V.
+Henry was the first English ruler whose mother tongue was English (rather than French) since the Norman Conquest, over 300 years earlier.
+He was also the first monarch to come from the House of Lancaster.
+As king, he faced a number of rebellions, most seriously those of Owain Glyndŵr, the last Welshman to claim the title of Prince of Wales, and the English knight Henry Percy (Hotspur), who was killed in the Battle of Shrewsbury in 1403.
+Henry IV had six children from his first marriage to Mary de Bohun, while his second marriage to Joan of Navarre produced no surviving children.
+Henry and Mary's eldest son, Henry of Monmouth, assumed the reins of government in 1410 as the king's health worsened.
+Henry IV died in 1413, and his son succeeded him as Henry V.

 Early life

 Henry was born at Bolingbroke Castle, in Lincolnshire, to John of Gaunt and Blanche of Lancaster.
 His epithet "Bolingbroke" was derived from his birthplace.
 Gaunt was the third son of King Edward III.
 Blanche was the daughter of the wealthy royal politician and nobleman Henry, Duke of Lancaster.
 Gaunt enjoyed a position of considerable influence during much of the reign of his own nephew, King Richard II.
 Henry's elder sisters were Philippa, Queen of Portugal, and Elizabeth, Duchess of Exeter.
-His younger half-sister, the daughter of his father's second wife, Constance of Castile, was Katherine, Queen of Castile.
-He also had four natural half-siblings born of Katherine Swynford, originally his sisters' governess, then his father's longstanding mistress and later third wife.
-These illegitimate children were given the surname Beaufort from their birthplace at the Château de Beaufort in Auvergne-Rhône-Alpes, France.
+His younger half-sister Katherine, Queen of Castile, was Gaunt's daughter with his second wife, Constance of Castile.
+Henry also had four half-siblings born to Katherine Swynford, originally his sisters' governess, then his father's longstanding mistress and later third wife.
+These illegitimate (but later legitimized) children were given the surname Beaufort.

-Henry's relationship with his stepmother, Katherine Swynford, was a positive one, but his relationship with the Beauforts varied.
-In his youth, he seems to have been close to all of them, but rivalries with Henry and Thomas Beaufort proved problematic after 1406.
+Henry's relationship with his stepmother Katherine Swynford was amicable, but his relationship with the Beauforts varied.
+In his youth, he seems to have been close to all of them, but rivalries with Henry and Thomas Beaufort caused trouble after 1406.
 Ralph Neville, 4th Baron Neville, married Henry's half-sister Joan Beaufort.
 Neville remained one of his strongest supporters, and so did his eldest half-brother John Beaufort, even though Henry revoked Richard II's grant to John of a marquessate.
-Thomas Swynford, a son from Katherine's first marriage, was another loyal companion.
-Thomas was Constable of Pontefract Castle, where Richard II is said to have died.
+Katherine Swynford's son from her first marriage, Thomas, was another loyal companion.
+Thomas Swynford was Constable of Pontefract Castle, where Richard II is said to have died.